irec-org/irec/irec-docs/docs/guide/install_irec.md

   * macOS X

-  Currently, we are supporting Python ≥ 3.9.
-There are several ways to install irec:
+  The library currently supports Python ≥ 3.9.
+There are several ways to install IRec:

 ###  From PyPI: